Back to Pilotfish Home

 HL7 Interface Format Selected in EMR Interface for Message Routing HL7 Interface Transformation to XML using Friendly Names Option HL7 to XML Conversion - XSLT Configuration

-After the Transformer, the data is mapped using XSLT.
-This is a logical mapping from one data structure to another and is easily accomplished using the eiConsole’s Data Mapper.
+After the Transformer is configured, the data is mapped using XSLT.
+This logical mapping from one data structure to another is easily accomplished using the eiConsole’s Data Mapper.
 The eiConsole’s Data Mapper is a tool that generates W3C compliant XSLT using a simple, 3-pane, graphical, drag & drop interface.

-Using the Data Mapper is simple, involving nothing more than loading up sample files of the Source and Target formats and then dragging and dropping the content into the center panel to map them together.
-The pane on the left represents the Source format, the pane on the right represents the Target format and the pane in the middle represents the relationship between the Source and the Target.
+Using the Data Mapper is simple.
+It involves loading sample files of the Source and Target formats and then dragging and dropping the content into the center panel to map them together.
+The pane on the left represents the Source format, the pane on the right represents the Target format, and the pane in the middle represents the relationship between the Source and the Target.

-A panel of powerful XSLT functions and custom PilotFish add-ons is included above the main mapping panel for more advanced functionality.
-And if a developer wants to dive deep into the mapping process, a tab for an XSLT IDE is also provided for viewing and editing the code generated by the graphical mapping.
+Above the main mapping panel, a panel of powerful XSLT functions and custom PilotFish add-ons provides more advanced functionality.
+If a developer wants to dive deep into the mapping process, an XSLT IDE tab is also provided for viewing and editing the code generated by the graphical mapping.

 Data Mapper using XSLT structure